bronto/foreman_hooks-host_rename/README.md

 rename_hook_command

   The command to run after a host is renamed.
-Two variables will be passed into the command via ARGV:
+A JSON object will be passed in via STDIN, and two parameters will be set in ARGV:
     1. the old hostname, as a FQDN
     2. the new hostname, as a FQDN